RustEnthusiast/nstd/README.md

     - `cstring` - A dynamically sized, null terminated, C string.
     - `heap_ptr` - A pointer type for single value heap allocation.
     - `io` - Provides functionality for interacting with the standard I/O streams.
+        - `stdout` - A handle to the standard output stream.
     - `os` - Operating system specific functionality.
         - `windows` - OS support for Windows.
             - `alloc` - Low level memory allocation for Windows.